gotwig/draganddrool/README.md

 ============================================================
 I don't have found a license yet.
 As of now, my code is under the MIT license.

-As an addition you HAVE TO call the name of the author, that is me (Eduard Gotwig).
+As an addition you HAVE TO call the name of the author, that is me (Eduard Gotwig), and point to this Github page.
+There are also other Github contributors as well present.

 Please look at the corresponding LICENSE.txt file for other contributors, and licenses for the libraries I used.